KilliKrate/Software-Documentation-G6/docs/Architecture and Design/index.md

 ### Application View

-This thread is the main application thread that is created at runtime of the program.
-The program creates the thread; this is not a user created thread.
-This thread handles the basic program flow by controlling navigation between items, videos, quizzes, including the handling of user input to the graphical forms.
+This view is the main application view that is created at runtime of the program.
+The program creates the view; this is not a user created view.
+This view handles the basic program flow by controlling navigation between items, videos, quizzes, including the handling of user input to the graphical forms.

 ### Presentation View